 The last time the crosswind runway was fully paved was 1978.
 In the more than 40-years since, it has shown signs of significant aging.
 Airport crews have worked to preserve the pavement to the best condition possible by maintaining cracked concrete panels, panel blow ups, and joint distress.
 But repairs weren’t going to be enough to keep the runway fully operational.

-The project completely replaced the nine-inch think pavement of the 6,500 foot long runway.
+The project completely rehabilitated the 6,500 foot long runway, adding nine additional inches of asphalt over the existing rubblized concrete.
 More than 54,000 tons of asphalt was used to construct the new pavement surface.
 Almost 3 miles of airfield cabling for lighting and signage was replaced, and all signs were replaced, too.